apps1stonlinesolutions/slate/source/index.html.md

       "id": 29,
       "status": 3000,
       "action": 18,
-      "message": "Payment method changed to Cash for SW12 2TH at 10:00.", "sound": "default.mp3",
+      "message": "Hey, SW12 2TH at 10:00 has been changed from Cash to Card.", "sound": "default.mp3",
       "payload": {
           "booking_id": 123